Higher-dimensional flying wing Steady Ricci Solitons: Abstract

 \section{Abstract}

-For any $n\geq 4$, we construct an $(n-2)$-parameter family of steady gradient Ricci solitons with non-negative curvature operator and prescribed by the eigenvalues of Ricci tensor at the unique critical point of the soliton potential.
+For any $n\geq 4$, we construct an $(n-2)$-parameter family of steady gradient Ricci solitons with non-negative curvature operator and prescribed by the eigenvalues of Ricci tensor at a critical point of the soliton potential.
 Among them lies an $(n-3)$-parameter subfamily of non-collapsed solitons.
-These solitons generalized the flying wings constructed by the second named author.
+These solitons generalized the flying wings constructed by the second named author and produced new examples of steady gradient Ricci solitons with non-negative curvature operator for $n\geq 4$.
+Our approach is based on constructing continuous families of Ricci flows smoothing emanating from continuous families of spherical polyhedra which still preserves symmetry.

-Our approach is based on constructing continuous families of smooth Ricci flows emanating from continuous families of spherical polyhedra.
-This is built upon a combination of a new stability result of Ricci flows with scaling invariant estimates and the method of Gianniotis-Schulze in regularizing manifolds with singularities.
+This is built upon a new stability result of Ricci flows with scaling invariant estimates.
+As another application of the method, we prove the stability of asymptotically conical expanding solitons constructed by Deruelle under $L^\infty$ perturbation of links.
+In particular, the $C^0$-convergence of smooth links implies the smooth convergence of the expanding solitons.